uc-cdis/cloud-automation/tf_files/modules/cdis-aws-vpc/README.md

 # TL;DR

-Basic CDS VPC with public and private subnet, and bastion node, and a Squid proxy through which all traffic routes:
+Basic CDIS VPC with public and private subnet, and bastion node, and a Squid proxy through which all traffic routes:

 * public subnet